Table of Contents

-Good Earth Farm’s Summer Season CSA is estimated to run for 20 weeks, from early-mid June to mid-late October.
-Our Winter Season runs November into February.
+Good Earth Farm’s Summer Season CSA is estimated to run for 20 weeks, usually from mid June to mid-late October.
+Our Autumn Season is in November and December.

 Members are responsible for showing up at their chosen pick-up site during the season to pick up their share of freshly harvested produce.
 Detailed information regarding pick-up is discussed below in Section 3.

 The quantity in each share varies with the seasons.
 Early in the season expect your share to be lighter with the vegetables of spring and early summer.
 By mid/late summer the summer fruiting crops appear and add more variety to the share.
 Autumn shares reflect what is happening in the fields, and bring root and frost hardy crops.
 There will be plenty of those vegetables that you are familiar with plus some that are new and unique to your table.
 Variety and quantity may vary as described below in Section 2.